canonical/is-charms-contributing-guide/CONTRIBUTING.md

 Whilst this is less readable, it prevents security issues and avoids unnecessary evaluation of the string formatting.
-Even if the formatting input is trusted, the logging provided formatting should be used because the input may become untrusted due to a feature change.
+Even if the formatting input is trusted, the logging provided formatting should be used because the input may become untrusted due to a code change in the future.

 ## Non Compliant Code